Charitie/alx-low_level_programming/0x00-hello_world/README.md

 **4-puts.c -** A  C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+**5-printf.c -** A C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.